Home / Specifications / cdsc-wg1-02 - Client Registration

 The following list of strings are an enumerated set of registration field types that are valid type values in the registration field object.

-• manual_review - This field indicates that the Server will manually review the registration before approving it for production use.
-Notifications and communication about the status of this manual review will be conveyed using the Client Updates API.
+• internal_review - This field indicates that the Server will review the registration internally before approving it for production use.
+Notifications and communication about the status of this internal review will be conveyed using the Messages API.

 • payment_required - This field indicates that a setup payment will be required before the Server will approve the Client for production use.
-Notifications and communication about how to pay and confirmation of payment will be conveyed using the Client Updates API.
+Notifications and communication about how to pay and confirmation of payment will be conveyed using the Messages API.

 • email_verification - This field indicates that the Client must verify their email before the Server will approve the Client for production use.
-Notifications and communication about how to verify the Client’s contact email will be conveyed using the Client Updates API.
+Notifications and communication about how to verify the Client’s contact email will be conveyed using the Messages API.

 Registration Field formats define the data type of submitted values for these fields in Client Registration Requests.